Harry H. Corbett: Health problems and death

 A heavy smoker all his adult life, Corbett had his first heart attack in September 1979.
-According to his daughter, Suzannah, he smoked 60 cigarettes a day until the heart attack, after which he cut down to 20.
+According to his daughter, Susannah, he smoked 60 cigarettes a day until the heart attack, after which he cut down to 20.
 He appeared in pantomime at the Churchill Theatre, Bromley, within two days of leaving hospital.
 He was then badly hurt in a car accident.
-He appeared shortly afterwards in the BBC detective series Shoestring, his facial injuries obvious.
+The injuries to his face were obvious when he appeared shortly afterwards in the BBC detective series Shoestring.
 Other work included the film Silver Dream Racer, with David Essex, and a Thames Television/ITV comedy series Grundy, both in 1980.
 In the latter, Corbett played an old man discovering the permissive society after a lifetime of clean living.

 Corbett's final role was an episode of the Anglia Television/ITV series Tales of the Unexpected, entitled "The Moles".
 Filmed shortly before his death, it was broadcast two months later, in May 1982.

-Corbett died of a heart attack on 21 March 1982, in Hastings, East Sussex.
+Having appeared in several films and TV shows after production of Steptoe ended, Corbett finally seemed to be overcoming the typecasting that affected much of his career when he died of a heart attack on 21 March 1982, in Hastings, East Sussex.
 He was 57 years old.

+Wilfrid Brambell appeared on BBC News paying tribute to Corbett; "A nice guy, and we did work well together, despite the fact that we only met when we were working because we live different lives and miles apart.
+I, as you know, have a two-room flat; he had a large farm with a wife, two kids, dogs, cats and a mother-in-law".

 He is buried in the graveyard at St Michael the Archangel church at Penhurst, East Sussex.
 The headstone inscription, chosen by his wife Maureen, reads "The earth can have but earth, which is his due: My spirit is thine, the better part of me", from William Shakespeare's Sonnet 74.
 Maureen was buried alongside him in 1999.
 Corbett is commemorated in the name of the Corbett Theatre at the East 15 Acting School at Loughton.